Call for Sessions and Papers

 The Annual Symposium on Medieval and Renaissance Studies provides a convenient summer venue in North America for scholars in all disciplines to present papers, organize sessions, participate in roundtables, and engage in interdisciplinary discussion.
 The goal of the symposium is to promote serious scholarly investigation of the medieval and early modern worlds.

 We invite proposals for papers, sessions, and roundtables on all topics and in all disciplines of medieval and early modern studies.
-The deadline for proposals submissions is December 31, 2014.
+Proposals from learned societies and scholarly associations are particularly welcome.
+The deadline for proposals submissions is December 31.

 The Symposium is held on the beautiful midtown campus of Saint Louis University, hosted by the Center for Medieval and Renaissance Studies.
 On-campus housing options include affordable, air-conditioned apartments and a luxurious boutique hotel.
 Inexpensive dorm meal plans are available.